mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 today in 2026, and probably not any time soon.
 Motion towards correctness is asymptotic.
 You might get close enough sometimes, but the long tail of correctness is...long.
 Even the most full-vibed frontier-model projects have [large suites of tests][bun] that exist to guide the agent.
-My bet is that agentic coding in five years will not be "spit out the correct program in one batch of text", it will be "set up the best scaffolding that guides the implementation".
+Agentic coding in five years will not be "spit out the correct program", it will be "set up the best scaffolding that guides the implementation".

 [bun]: https://bun.com/blog/bun-in-rust

-(Of course, for this to work effectively, we need to make sure GHC can compile or type-check your code at least faster than a test suite can run integration tests.
-I do believe more work needs to be done on this front.)

 Remember: the point of types in Haskell isn't to catch bad code.
 It's to direct how you write and structure your code, guide you down the most productive paths, help you concretely iterate on what design you want, and make the actual code-writing time a smooth flow process.

 Each part of this is antithetical to how LLMs are trained to use types and write code.

 To this end, I try to structure my codebases with the correct scaffolding to help augment the intuition of path exploration: AI has to search which paths are